 How can I join in the activities and workshops?

 A schedule of activities, workshops and presentations will be published two weeks before the event.
-These will take place in the Nelson Gardens and will be limited in numbers and a ticketed.
-When published, tickets will be available here
+These will take place over three locations on Chippenham Fields and in the Nelson Garden.
+Have a look at the Festival map to plan your day, some activities have limited numbers so come early to make sure you get a place.

 Can I bring my own food and drink?